conchoecia/odp/docs/README.md

 scipy
 pandas
 numpy
+seaborn
 ```

-If you have `conda` I recommend `conda install snakemake matplotlib pandas numpy` if you are not sure if you have the required packages.
+If you have `conda` I recommend `conda install snakemake matplotlib pandas numpy seaborn`
+if you are not sure if you have the required packages.

 ### <a name="otherreq"></a>Other Requirements

 Direct calls to these programs must also be available in your environment.
-Future versions of `odp` may bundle these software packages directly to avoid these requirements.
+Future versions of `odp` may bundle these software packages directly to avoid
+these requirements.

 - [diamond](https://github.com/bbuchfink/diamond)
 - awk
-- [pauvre](https://github.com/conchoecia/pauvre) - I may remove this requirement in future releases
-- [bioawk](https://github.com/lh3/bioawk) - I may remove this requirement in future releases

 For the aims above, this software works by:
 1. For comparisons between two species, this program finds reciprocal-best protein matches using diamond blastp.
 The pipeline performs comparions between all *n* species in the config file.
 Compute time scales quadratically with increasing species *O(n*<sup>2</sup>*)*.
 The [Da and Db](https://www.nature.com/articles/s41559-020-1156-z) of each pairwise comparison is calculated to determine synteny block cutoffs in the cases of complex rearrangements.
 The signifiance of interactions between two or more genomes is calculated